-Subject to the successful completion of clinical trials, we currently expect to file for regulatory approval for GS010 in Europe at the end of 2019, and in the United States in the second half of 2020.

-Depending on the progress of our interactions with regulatory authorities, GS010 could then potentially be in a position to be approved in Europe in the third quarter of 2020, and in the first half of 2021 in the United States, subject however to a variety of factors, including changes in regulatory requirements, evolutions in guidance from the FDA, the EMA or other European regulatory authorities, and the occurrence of unexpected events in the approval process, preparation for commercialization or otherwise, any of which could impact our anticipated timeline and our ability to obtain regulatory approval and commercialize GS010.
-For a description of such factors, see Section 4 "Risk Factors" of this Document.
+Subject to the successful completion of clinical trials, we currently expect to file for regulatory approval for GS010 in Europe in the third quarter of 2020, and in the United States in the second half of 2021.
+Depending on the progress of our interactions with regulatory authorities, GS010 could then potentially be in a position to be approved in Europe in 2021, and in 2022 in the United States, subject however to a variety of factors, including changes in regulatory requirements, evolutions in guidance from the FDA, the EMA or other European regulatory authorities, and the occurrence of unexpected events in the approval process, preparation for commercialization or otherwise, any of which could impact our anticipated timeline and our ability to obtain regulatory approval and commercialize GS010.
+For a description of such factors, see Section 3 "Risk Factors" of this Registration Document.